 -

-The VPDoR Limited Submissions (LS) Announcements Newsletter is available to interested staff who would otherwise not hear about ongoing internal LS competitions, and anyone who wants to receive announcements directly from the VPDoR Limited Submissions Program Team.
-Faculty will continue to receive timely LS announcements through their school channels.
+The VPDoR Limited Submissions (LS) Announcements Newsletter is available to anyone who wants to receive announcements directly from the VPDoR Limited Submissions Program Team.
+While faculty will continue to receive timely LS announcements also through their school channels, this weekly digest of new and active limited submission opportunities may be the only way to learn about ongoing internal competitions via email.

-This new sign-up list is for the weekly digest of new and other active limited submission program announcements managed by VPDoR.
-We invite you to subscribe here.
+We invite you to subscribe to the weekly limited submissions newsletter.
 For a listing of current and past competitions, visit the Stanford Limited Submissions Portal.

 VPDoR LS complements RMG LS which covers NIH and biomedical opportunities.